Skip to content

 Accurate coding is the foundation of a healthy revenue cycle, but even small mistakes can lead to denied claims and payment delays.
 The good news is that most coding errors are preventable.
 By focusing on a few key areas, you can significantly improve your clean claim rate and ensure you’re paid correctly for the services you provide.
 Building consistent habits around documentation, verification, and payer rules will protect your practice from common pitfalls and keep your medical billing process running smoothly.
 Let’s walk through the most effective ways to prevent these errors before they happen.

-Use Modifiers Correctly
+How to Use Modifiers Correctly

 Think of modifiers as special tags that add important context to your CPT codes.
 Using them correctly is essential, especially for telehealth services.
 For example, modifiers GT and 95 both indicate a service was delivered via audio or video, but many payers now prefer modifier 95.
 Forgetting a modifier or using the wrong one is a frequent cause of claim denials.
 It’s a simple detail that can make all the difference.
 Staying on top of which modifiers are required for specific situations is a critical part of accurate behavioral health billing.
 Double-checking these details before submitting a claim can save you a lot of time and administrative headaches down the road.